Phone: (408) 848-4871

 My name is Marina Lares.
 I am the Adaptive Services Specialist at the DRC.
 I provide students with any assistance that will better enable them to succeed here at Gavilan College.
 After the initial intake, the student may fill out the Student Request form that indicates which services will be needed.
 I arrange services such as Note Taking, Adaptive Equipment, Adaptive Hardware and Software, and I assist students in the High Tech Center.
 In addition, I assist in the production of Alternate Media for students with a wide variety of disabilities.
 I also assist in the research and ordering of new software and hardware for the High Tech Center.
 I am a former DRC student who graduated from Gavilan College so I am familiar with the challenges our students face.
 I recently completed my Bachelors in Business Management from San Jose State University.

-Learning Disorder Specialist/Instructor
+Learning Disability Specialist/Instructor

 Phone: (408) 848-4861